microsoft/azure-bidding-and-auction-services-demo/README.md

   Written by Microsoft, based on the [Confidential Consortium Framework (CCF)](https://github.com/microsoft/ccf).
   The KMS is currently closed source, but with plans to open source.

+## Running the Demo

+First, you can set the `WORKSPACE` environment variable to configure where the KMS and B&A server code is checked out to.

+When the repository is first checked out, run [setup.sh](scripts/setup.sh) to do initial setup, this script does the following:
+- Checks out the Microsoft fork of the Bidding and Auction Servers and the Data Plane Shared Libraries
+- Checks out the Key Management System

+To build the demo, run [build.sh](scripts/build.sh)

+To run the demo, run [run.sh](scripts/run.sh)

 ## Contributing